oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 The [[OpenC2 Architecture](#openc2-arch-v10)] and [[CACAO Security
 Playbooks](#cacao-security-playbooks-v20)] specifications should be consulted for the authoritative definition of terms used in this specification.
-An brief overview of relevant concepts and associated terminology from those specification is provided in [Section&nbsp;2.1](#21-key-concepts).
+A brief overview of relevant concepts and associated terminology from those specification is provided in [Section&nbsp;2.1](#21-key-concepts).